 Alternatively, the ledger could be run on a distributed ledger technology (DLT) platform, in which the ledger is replicated and shared across several participants.
 With a DLT platform the central bank could have a centralized, decentralized or partially-decentralized authority for verifying and/or committing transactions.
 DLT platforms can be “public” (accessible by anyone) or restricted to a group of selected participants (“consortium” or “private”).
 Ledger integrity can be managed by a selected group of users (“permissioned”) or by all network participants (“permissionless”).

-So far, central banks that have reached the proof of concept (PoC) and pilot stages of CBDC explorations have opted for private-permissioned (centralized authority) platforms (see table).
-These allow for control over platform access and participants, and role-based oversight and visibility of transactions.
-Private permissioned platforms also ensure that the central bank retains full control over money issuance and monetary policy.
+So far, central banks that have reached the proof of concept (PoC) and pilot stages of CBDC explorations have opted platforms that allow for control over platform access and participants, and role-based oversight and visibility of transactions (see table).
+Such platforms also ensure that the central bank retains full control over money issuance and monetary policy.
+They include centralized ledger and DLT private permissioned platforms, and digital bearer instrument platforms.
 Permissionless (decentralized authority) platforms have tended to fall short on scalability, and settlement finality, and financial integrity risk management.

 It has been generally believed that centralized platforms process transactions more quickly.
 VISA says their network can handle up to 65,000 transactions per second (TPS), while private DLT platforms have tended to be way slower (e.g., 10,000+ TPS).
 There is also the issue of “finality” – the point at which transferred funds become irrevocable.
 Some networks, like Bitcoin and R3 Corda, offer only what is called “probabilistic finality” which won’t cut it for a retail payment system.